Courtney Omell |

 When I requested a quote for my $50 Walmart card, I was offered $40 — or 80% back.
 This is the third-best offer I received from a reputable gift card-selling platform.

 Though my offer was the lowest out of three for a Walmart gift card. . .
 I will say that it pays to shop around when selling your gift cards.
-GiftCash offered me 85% back on a Bath & Body Works gift card I have.
-For a $50 gift card, they quoted me $42.50 back or $0.85 on the dollar.
+For a $50 Bath & Body Works gift card, GiftCash quoted me $42.50 back ($0.85 on the dollar, or 85%).
 CardCash offered me $40 in cash, which works out to only 80% back.
-So in this scenario, GiftCash is the better option to score cash in return for a Bath & Body Works gift card.
+So in this scenario, GiftCash is the better option to score cash in return.

 Other options to try.